chrisrude/oobabot/README.md

                         This is useful for setting up a 'character' for the bot to play.
                         Alternatively, this can be set with the OOBABOT_PERSONA environment variable.
+  --reply-in-thread     When set, the bot will generate a new thread for each response it
+                        generates.
+But it will only do so if the user who prompted the bot has thread-create permissions.

 Stable Diffusion Settings:
   --diffusion-steps DIFFUSION_STEPS